 Download FREE copy of

 Most people can’t imagine a situation worse than driving a car that is involved in a car accident with a family member in the car.
 The idea of this is bad enough but if you’ve been drinking and your family member is hurt or seriously injured, you could be facing charges of intoxication assault as well as DWI charges under Texas laws.
 These charges are automatic, your family member does not have to be willing to press charges; the State of Texas will pursue them automatically on their own.

-That’s where Jeff Hampton and The Hampton Law Firm comes in.
-At The Hampton Law Firm, you will find a team of aggressive, experienced and strategic DWI attorneys who know how to get results.
+That’s where Jeff Hampton and The Hampton Criminal Defense Attorneys, PLLC comes in.
+At The Hampton Criminal Defense Attorneys, PLLC, you will find a team of aggressive, experienced and strategic DWI attorneys who know how to get results.
 If you’re facing felony charges as serious as Intoxication Assault, you need the best intoxication assault lawyers on your side.
-Call 817-435-2909 now to schedule a free case review with the Hampton Law Firm.
+Call 817-435-2909 now to schedule a free case review with the Hampton Criminal Defense Attorneys, PLLC.

 Texas Penal Code Regarding Intoxication Assault Charges

 Under Texas Code, Section 49.07 you can face intoxication assault charges if you’re responsible, purposefully or accidentally, for serious injury that occurs to another person if you are operating a motor vehicle, watercraft, aircraft or an amusement ride while intoxicated.

 In addition, you can be facing the same charges if you were assembling an amusement park ride while intoxicated and someone later suffers serious bodily injury.